Cuomo impeachment talk grows in New York Legislature

-Defections in the state Assembly, which has the authority to begin impeachment proceedings, have already been substantial.
-At least 27 Democrats and 12 Republicans in the chamber have called for Cuomo to resign, according to an Associated Press tally.
+Defections in the state Assembly, which has the authority to begin impeachment proceedings, had already been substantial Tuesday before a report late Wednesday about an aide who claimed she was groped in the governor’s residence.
+At least 27 Democrats and 12 Republicans in the chamber had called for Cuomo to resign, according to an Associated Press tally.

 At least 33 Democrats would have to combine with every Republican in the Assembly to hit that number.
 But even some Republicans were saying it was too early to judge Cuomo.